25 Catchy Compound Nouns.

 refers to the feeling slowly creeping up when people over a certain age are still not married, had children or reached other milestones, often in combination with drastic actions

-Tick tack, said the biological clock and he went out to buy a red sport’s car.
+Tick tock, said the biological clock, and he went out to buy a red sport’s car.

 noun (m.): person who takes warm showers